-To start, you have one big choice to make: is the preheader text going to be visible to the recipient, or hidden?
-This is probably determined more by branding and the layout of your template(s) than anything else.
+To start, you have one big choice to make: Is the preheader text going to be visible to the recipient, or hidden?
+Your branding and the layout of your template will probably determine this more than anything else.

 As you can see, this is going to generate some pretty underwhelming preheader text.
 Having a recipient see “view with images” isn’t the end of the world, but it’s not the best use of this valuable space.

-There’s plenty of space in this layout to add in a preheader sentence on the left, or to replace the “view with images” link with visible preheader text.
+There’s plenty of space in this layout to add a preheader sentence on the left, or to replace the “view with images” link with visible preheader text.